pratikshabhalerao02/Variant_Calling/README.md

   --tumor-sample $TUMOR_SAMPLE_NAME \
   --output $VCF_OUTPUT_FILE

-  As variant calling was performed on given samples same was used in script which is added as vcf.sh
+  As variant calling was performed on given samples same was used in script which is added as vcf.sh Output VCF file is also attached for reference.